nab138/isideload/README.md

 [![Build isideload](https://github.com/nab138/isideload/actions/workflows/build.yml/badge.svg)](https://github.com/nab138/isideload/actions/workflows/build.yml)

+**⚠️Notice: isideload is currently undergoing a major rewrite (see the `next` branch).
+Please do not open major pull requests at this time, they will not be reviewed.
+Please only open issues if the bug is important or the feature request is very small.⚠️**

 A Rust library for sideloading iOS applications using an Apple ID.
 Used in [CrossCode](https://github.com/nab138/CrossCode) and [iloader](https://github.com/nab138/iloader).

 This also serves as a rust library for accessing Apple's private developer APIs.
 See [`developer_session.rs`](isideload/src/developer_session.rs) for details.